Rafiath Rashid Mithila

-Rafiath Rashid Mithila (born 25 May 1984) is a Bangladeshi actress, singer and development worker known professionally by the mononym Mithila.
+Rafiath Rashid Mithila (Note: /bn/.) (/bn/; born 25 May 1984) is a Bangladeshi actress, singer and development worker known professionally by the mononym Mithila.
 Besides her film work in both Bangladesh and West Bengal, she is the head of the Early Childhood Development programme in BRAC International.

 Early life and education

 Mithila went to Viqarunnisa Noon School and College, in Dhaka, Bangladesh.
 She earned both her bachelors and masters degrees in political science at the University of Dhaka.
 She then completed a second masters in early childhood development at BRAC University, winning the Chancellor's gold medal.
 She earned a B.Ed. degree from the National University in Bangladesh.
 She went on for further studies in the United States, studying "Contemporary Approaches to Curriculum: Instruction and Assessment" at the College of Education and Human Development of the University of Minnesota in 2010.
-In 2025, She earned her Doctor of Philosophy from Université de Genève.
+In 2025, she earned her Doctor of Philosophy from Université de Genève.
 Her research topic is "Conceptualizing Early Childhood Education in Bangladesh from the lens of parents, educators and policymakers."

 Besides academic work, Mithila has studied Kathak, Manipuri, and Bharat Natyam dance at the Dance Academy of the Benuka Institute of Fine Arts in Bangladesh.
 She also received training in Nazrul Geeti, or the study of songs written and composed by Kazi Nazrul Islam, the national poet of Bangladesh, at the Hindol Music Academy.
 She studied art at the Nandan school, and exhibited her oil paintings at a Drik Gallery group exhibition.
 She was a child actor at the People's Theatre, Bangladesh.